huntermonk/huntermonk.github.io/_posts/2019-9-22-bounced-wire.md

 ![reviews](/img/mc/reviews.png)
 _That 4.6 rating still hurts, lol._

 I was in contact with [Mark Cuban](https://en.wikipedia.org/wiki/Mark_Cuban) at the time.
 He was by far the most responsive investor I ever had.
 I don't think a single email I sent went without a reply for longer than 3 hours.
+The median response was <7 minutes.

 He agreed to a $150k convertible note with a million dollar cap.
 In hindsight, I obviously should've asked for more.
 They wired it to my bank account.

-While I was waiting for the wire transfer to clear, I had a walk with [Bob Metcalfe](https://en.wikipedia.org/wiki/Robert_Metcalfe).
-I distinctly remember him saying:
+While I was waiting for the wire transfer to clear, [Bob Metcalfe](https://en.wikipedia.org/wiki/Robert_Metcalfe) went on a walk.
+I clearly remember him saying:
 > Don't count the check until it's in the bank account.

 At the time, I thought it was hilarious.
 The transfer had already been sent.